DaveSkender/Stock.Indicators/docs/_indicators/StochRsi.md

 | `signalPeriods` | int | Number of periods (`G`) in the signal line (SMA of the StochRSI).
 Must be greater than 0.
 Typically 3-5.
 | `smoothPeriods` | int | Smoothing periods (`M`) for the Stochastic.
 Must be greater than 0.
 Default is 1 (Fast variant).

 The original Stochasic RSI formula uses a the Fast variant of the Stochastic calculation (`smoothPeriods=1`).
-For a standard period of 14, the original formula would be `GetStochRSI(quotes,14,14,3,1)`; though, the "3" here is just for the Signal, which is not present in the original formula, but useful for additional smoothing of the Stochastic RSI.
+For a standard period of 14, the original formula would be `quotes.GetStochRSI(14,14,3,1)`.
+The "3" here is just for the Signal (%D), which is not present in the original formula, but useful for additional smoothing and analysis.

 ### Historical quotes requirements